 The Indirect Costs Of Absenteeism

-- Administrative costs of managing absenteeism, such as excessive managers’ time spent on dealing with discipline and finding suitable employee replacements
+- Administrative costs also increase when absenteeism occurs.
+These costs include excessive time spent on disciplinary matters and finding suitable employee replacements.

-The most common reasons for no-shows could be split into two major types: Technical and Moral.
+We’ll split the most commonly reported reasons for absenteeism in the workplace into two types: Technical and Moral.

 Technical Causes of Employee Absenteeism

-- Lack of solid scheduling software and time tracking solutions
+- A lack of solid scheduling software and time-tracking solutions

 Moral Causes of Employee Absenteeism